Retiring in Asheboro

 Living in Asheboro means that you’re centrally located to enjoy all that the “Old North State” has to offer.
 From the mountains to the sea, North Carolina is home to breathtaking scenery, unique history and vast cultural and natural resources.

 We encourage you to come for a visit to see for yourself why Asheboro is exactly where you want to be!
-Contact our Retiree Attraction Coordinator to request more information or to schedule a visit with a retiree ambassador who can give you one-on-one advice about moving to Asheboro.
+Schedule a visit with a retiree ambassador who can give you one-on-one advice about moving to Asheboro.

 For information, contact: